punkave/node-netpbm/README.md

 * If you are processing many image uploads for many users simultaneously, spawning lots of image processing Unix pipelines asynchronously could use a lot of resources.
 To prevent this, node-netpbm automatically throttles the number of simultaneously pending pipelines to 10.
 Additional requests will automatically wait until a slot is available.
 You can override this by setting the `limit` option to a different value.
 There isn't much benefit in setting this option higher than the number of cores available to you.
 In fact, if you are using the cluster module to run a node process for each core, you might want to set `limit` to 1 so that each process does not spawn up to 10 image pipelines.

-* If you specify `typeOut` option, the output image will have type specified in this option("png", "jpg" or "gif").
-If output filename specified with extension it will be ignored.
-This option usefull if you want to save output image to file without extension.
+* If you specify the `typeOut` option, the output image will have the type specified by this option, which may be `png`, `jpg` or `gif`.
+This overrides the automatic detection that normally takes place based on the file extension of your output filename.

 * Additional options exist for advanced uses such as overriding the netpbm utilities used for each conversion.
 See the source code for details.